ourcodingclub/ourcodingclub.github.io/_tutorials/modelling.md

       theme.clean() )
 ```

+{% capture link %}{{ site.baseurl }}/assets/img/tutorials/modelling/DL_intro_lm_sheep.png{% endcapture %}
-{% include figure.html url="img/DL_intro_lm_sheep.png" caption="Our model tells us that weight at weaning increases significantly with weaning date, and there is only a marginal difference between the rate of males' and females' weight gain.
+{% include figure.html url=link caption="Our model tells us that weight at weaning increases significantly with weaning date, and there is only a marginal difference between the rate of males' and females' weight gain.
 The plot shows all of this pretty clearly." %}

-{% include callout.html content="
+{% capture callout %}
 #### Model terminology, and the special case of the ANOVA

 Confused when hearing the terms linear regression, linear model, and ANOVA?
 Let's put an end to this: they're all fundamentally the same thing!